Who can and can't contribute

-Personal funds from a candidate employed by prohibited source
+Candidate employed by prohibited source

 A candidate’s salary or wages earned from bona fide employment are considered his or her personal funds.
 However, compensation paid to a candidate in excess of actual hours worked, or in consideration of work not performed, is generally considered a contribution from the employer.
 If the employer is a corporation, federal government contractor, or another prohibited source, the excess payment would result in a prohibited contribution under the regulations applicable to that employer.

-Churches and other charitable organizations
+Other charitable organizations

-Incorporated charitable organizations — like other corporations — are prohibited from making contributions in connection with federal elections.
+Incorporated charitable organizations—like other corporations—are prohibited from making contributions in connection with federal elections.
 Unlike most other corporations, charities face additional restrictions on political activity under provisions of the Internal Revenue Code.

 Federal government contractors